This BLOG On FHA Guidelines And Qualifying Requirements For Home Buyers Was UPDATED On May 1st, 2019

 Homeowners planning on refinancing home with an FHA home loan, there are FHA Guidelines with regards to FHA refinance mortgage loans.

 - To refinance FHA loan via rate and term, the minimum time you can do a refinance mortgage after a home purchase is 6 months from the closing date reflected on the HUD Settlement Statement

-- To do a cash out refinance mortgage, the minimum seasoning requirement is one year from the date you have closed on home
+- To do a cash-out refinance mortgage, the minimum seasoning requirement is one year from the date you have closed on a home

 Home cannot be listed on the MLS if planning on refinancing home.

 - To do a rate and term refinance, the listing agreement with realtor needs to be canceled at least one day prior to mortgage application date and needs to be off all multiple listing services